 On his religious views, Trump says: “I’m a religious person.
 I go to church.
 Do I do things that are wrong?
 I guess so.
 [Seriously, he said "I guess so.”]
 If I do something wrong, I try to do something right.
 I don’t bring God into that picture. … When we go in church and I drink the little wine … and I eat the little cracker — I guess that’s a form of asking forgiveness.“

 So what exactly is the Trump appeal?

-Well, as noted, it’s celebrity, simplicity and the fact he’s clearly not from the loathsome "establishment Republican” mold and brand.
-Much to the left of that mold, in fact.
+Well, as noted, it’s celebrity, it is an agenda that resonates with grassroots folks, and the fact he’s clearly not from the loathsome "establishment Republican” mold and brand.

 But completely eclipsing any of his other oversimplified policy soundbites, when announcing his candidacy Trump hit a home run on an issue that is a concern for almost all grassroots conservatives and many moderates: “The U.S. has become a dumping ground for everybody else’s problems.
 Thank you.
 It’s true, and these are the best and the finest.
 When Mexico sends its people, they’re not sending their best.
 They’re not sending you.
 They’re sending people that have lots of problems, and they’re bringing those problems [to] us.
 They’re bringing drugs.
 They’re bringing crime.
 They’re rapists.
 And some, I assume, are good people.”

 Since that announcement, he has kept his message on illegal immigrants simple: “They’ve got to go!”